corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 **OnboardMembershipFlow arguments**:

-- `networkId` ID of the Business Network that member is onboarded to
+- `networkId`: ID of the Business Network that member is onboarded to.
 - `onboardedParty` Identity of an onboarded member
 - `businessIdentity` Custom business identity to be given to the onboarded membership
 - `notary` Identity of the notary to be used for transactions notarisation.
 If not specified, first one from the whitelist will be used